Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/continuous-deployment-in-rust.md

 - Publish new releases to GitHub Actions with pre-compiled binaries whenever a new tag is created

+Normally you'll create a template repository for this (or more likely, find one online) and not make anything other than a couple tweaks.
+I'm not a big fan of throwing code at someone and expecting them to blindly use it, so I'll be walking you through the thought process that goes into building a production-ready CI/CD system.
+It takes a bit longer and requires the reader to do some thinking, but that way you come out of it with a better understanding of how these things work.

 {{% notice note %}}
 The code written in this article is available [on GitHub][repo].
 Feel free to browse through and steal code or inspiration.